hoverkite/hoverkite/cross/kitebox/README.md

 # Kitebox firmware for hoverkite

-This folder contains ESP32 firmware for
+This folder contains ESP32 firmware for a kite controller that lives in the sky and a ground station.

 This is inspired by the "soft kite variant" of the kitesforfuture.be project.
 See slide 13 of [this slide deck](https://www.kitesforfuture.de/FOSDEMSlides.pdf), or [this youtube video](https://www.youtube.com/watch?v=9IuRIYftyb0).